MicrosoftDocs/visualstudio-docs/docs/extensibility/visual-cpp-project-extensibility.md

 For general design information, see [Platform Extensibility - Part 1](http://blogs.msdn.com/b/vsproject/archive/2009/06/10/platform-extensibility-part-1.aspx) and [Platform extensibility - Part 2](http://blogs.msdn.com/b/vsproject/archive/2009/06/18/platform-extensibility-part-2.aspx).

 In simple terms, what you see in the Project Properties UI for VC Projects is defined by *rule* files.
-A rule file specifies a set of properties to show on a property page, as well as how and where they should be saved in the project file.
+A rule file specifies a set of properties to show on a property page, and how and where they should be saved in the project file.
 Rule files are .xml files that use Xaml format, and the types used for their serialization are described in [Microsoft.Build.Framework.XamlTypes](/dotnet/api/microsoft.build.framework.xamltypes).
 For more information about the use of rule files in VC Projects, see [Property Page XML rule files](/cpp/ide/property-page-xml-files).

 The rule files must be added to the `PropertyPageSchema` item group: